subsea-ocean/subsea-ocean.github.io/_pages/site-visit-2026.md

 Lodging and catered meals will be available at FLBS.

 Lodging is available the nights of **September 23–25**.
-Meals will be available from **breakfast on September 24 through dinner on September 25**.
+Meals will be available from **breakfast on September 24 through breakfast on September 26**.

 ---